I-1-1-11.Documenting the Appointment of a Representative

 Both HO and AC staff must notify the servicing field office (FO) when an appointment is received and when a claimant's representation or contact information changes.
 HOs will notify the FO by sending an electronic assistance request (AR) in eView.
 AC staff will notify the FO by entering an alert message and a “Representative Involved” flag in eView for fully electronic cases or by faxing a copy of the appointment or other contact information to the servicing FO for paper cases.

 In situations involving the initial appointment of a representative or a new appointment, the FO's system updates will cause the electronic folder to display a “Representative Involved” flag.
 For paper cases, the HO or AC staff must attach a completed Form SSA-1128, Representative Involved flag, to the outside lower, right corner of the paper claim file.
 See POMS GN 03910.040H.7. for specific information needed on the SSA-1128.

 If an HO requests a consultative examination (CE) or other support from the disability determination services (DDS) in a case involving an electronic claim file, and the FO has not yet updated the claimant or representative information, DDS will be unaware of the new information.
 Under these circumstances, the HO must include the claimant's contact information or the representative information with the AR it sends to the DDS requesting the CE.
 The HO must also send another AR to the FO to ask them to update the information in the appropriate systems.

 The following are other forms the Social Security Administration (SSA) uses to document a representative's identifying information and registration for direct payment.
-Office of Disability Adjudication and Review (ODAR) offices may receive these forms and should handle them as indicated below.
+Office of Hearings Operations (OHO) and Office of Analytics, Review, and Oversight (OARO) offices may receive these forms and should handle them as indicated below.

 SSA-1694, Request for Business Entity Taxpayer Information